 Joining a Medical Aid in 2017

 There are a couple of things you need to consider when thinking about medical aid in 2017.
 Review your medical aid at the end of the year, and decide if you are still content with it.
 If you were unhappy with your provider in 2016, see what other providers have to offer.
-Most Medical Aids also make and announce plan changes.
+Most medical aids also make and announce plan changes.
 It is important not to assume that your plan is pretty much the same.
-It is best to do your homework before the New Year kicks in.

 While it is not mandatory to wait for any particular period to make your move between schemes.
 It’s best to do so at year end for all insured items, for example, car, home and health.
 There are important questions you have to ask yourself.
 Weigh out if the plan is value for money, and if the benefits are worth the premiums you pay.
 The best insurance cover is that most affordable one that covers that particular individual’s needs.
 You may need some professional advice to be fully complete with this task.